sustech-cs304/team-project-24spring-team1/sprint2/readme.md

 You can chat with others by clicking the chat button in the top bar.

-Note that you can only get in touch to a new user through his/her profile page.
-In another user's profile page, once you click the chat button shown in profile section, a chat room contains you and that user will be constructed by sending a message `Hi!
-My sid is {your SID}, and I wanna chat with you!` from you to that user.
+Note that you can only initiate contact with a new user through their profile page.
+On another user's profile page, once you click the chat button (shown in the profile section), a chat room containing you and that user will be created by sending a message saying `Hi!
+My SID is {your SID}, and I want to chat with you!` from you to that user.

--   The chat page supports various kinds of messages, including text, image, video, emoji, etc. You can watch the video online.
+- The chat page supports various kinds of messages, including text, images, videos, and emojis.
+You can watch videos online.

 <img src="pics/chat1.png" style="zoom:50%;" />

 <img src="pics/chat2.png" style="zoom:50%;" />

 - The chat page supports instant communication.
-That means, if someone sends a message to you, you can receive it within 2 seconds without refreshing the page.
+That means if someone sends a message to you, you can receive it within 2 seconds without refreshing the page.

--   The chat page supports searching specified user according to the name.
+- The chat page supports searching for a specified user by name.

 <img src="pics/chat3.png" style="zoom:50%;" />

--   The chat page supports fold the user bar.
+- The chat page supports folding the user bar.

 <img src="pics/chat4.png" style="zoom:50%;" />